-Dog Jog 2017 planning is in high gear!
-Last year you may remember we gathered together a record number of dogs wearing bandanas?
-Well this year we are out to have a record amount of FUN!
+Dog Jog 2018 planning is in high gear and this year we are out to have a record amount of FUN!
 Interested in joining us?
-Here are 8 ways that you can help bring the fun to Dog Jog 2017!
+Here are 8 ways that you can help bring the fun to Dog Jog 2018!

 So you’ve registered for Dog Jog, now what?
 Your Dog Jog fundraising helps us take care of thousands of animals every year!
 How can you help you ask?
 We’ve got some tips to kick your fundraising into high gear and get you started on the right paw for our Dog Jog adventure!